 Yes, the Employer Sponsored Visa 186 does allow its holders to achieve citizenship in Australia.
 But, there are a couple of residence criteria, which you will have to meet in the proper and expected way to get your Australian citizenship approved.
 This requires you to stay in Australia constantly for 4 years, granting you permission to stay outside Australia as a permanent visa holder for a maximum period of 12 months and not more than that.

-Aside from this, permanent visa holders who are allowed to stay in Australia for a period of 12 months, will be allowed to stay outside Australia for 3 months and not more than that.
-However, the requirement to achieve citizenship in Australia with the Employer Sponsored Visa 186 is not permanent, and, the Department of Home Affairs will keep on changing that from time to time according to the changing situations.
+Aside from this, Subclass 186 Visa holders who are allowed to stay in Australia for a period of 12 months, will be allowed to stay outside Australia for 3 months and not more than that.
+However, the requirement to achieve citizenship in Australia with the Employer Nomination Visa 186 is not permanent, and, the Department of Home Affairs will keep on changing that from time to time according to the changing situations.

 As soon as you apply for a permanent residency with your visa subclass 186, you will become liable to serve a couple of taxing purposes effectively.
 Besides, the Australian government will also impose a few taxing obligations post the approval of your permanent residency.
 However, if you have any doubts or queries related to this, you can always feel free to hire a professional tax advisor, and, he/she can help you in this regard.

 Yes, you will still remain eligible to apply for the visa subclass 186, even if you have broken the relationship with your partner.
-However, make sure that you have updated your current relationship status with your marital or de facto partner in the application of your Employer Sponsored Visa 186, only after ascertaining your breakup with him/her.
+However, make sure that you have updated your current relationship status with your marital or de facto partner in the application of your Employer Nomination Scheme Subclass 186, only after ascertaining your breakup with him/her.